jmcoholich/jmcoholich.github.io/content/post/FoundationPose/index.md

 Still fails on this: -->

 I modified the FoundationPose code to track all three cubes at once with a simple "for" loop.
-Below are the initial results.
+Below are the first results.
 I'm only running tracking on the front camera view.

 {{< youtube CTuzFU3Y9gI >}}

 Clearly there are some issues -- the model is unable to track the blocks once they are moved.

 # FoundationPose + Mask Temporal Consistency
-My first idea for improving these results was to condition the pose estimate for every frame on a segmentation masks from LangSAM (instead of just the first frame).
-Essentially, this offloads the challenge of object localization in 2D from FoundationPose to LangSAM.
-However, LangSAM doesn't work perfectly either.
-Using the same prompts for the same objects on every frame ("blue cube", "red cube", and "green cube"), this is what we get:
+My first idea for improving these results was to condition the pose estimate for every frame (vs just the first frame) on segmentation masks from LangSAM.
+This would partially offload the task of object localization from FoundationPose to LangSAM.
+Unfortunately, LangSAM doesn't work perfectly either.
+Below are the segmentations and bounding boxes obtained by  running LangSAM on every frame.
+The prompts are ("blue cube", "red cube", and "green cube").

 {{< youtube 2YxygrxXshY >}}

-(Note that we are running segmentation for every camera view and for the robot arm too, since we need this another robot preprocessing task.)

 Watch the top right view.
-When the red cube is manipulated, the LangSAM switches to the blue cube and later the green cube as the most likely bounding boxes.
-Finally, the LangSAM outputs a segmentation of the entire stack of cubes.
-However, all the segmentaitons at the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.
+When the red cube is manipulated, LangSAM switches to segmenting the blue cube, then the green cube, and eventually the entire stack of cubes.
+However, all the segmentations in the first frame are correct, likely because none of the cubes are occluded by the gripper or stacked.

-In order to improve the segmentations, I added a temporal consistency scoring function to select bounding boxes from Grounded DINO.

-At each timestep, LangSAM outputs several bounding boxes, each with an alignment score.
-Here are the bounding boxes are scores for the first frame for the prompt "red cube".
-The highest scoring box is colored blue.
+As explained previously, bounding boxes from Grounding DINO are used to prompt SAM.
+For each frame, Grounding DINO outputs multiple box proposals that are above a settable threshold for bounding-box validity and text alignment then selects the box with the highest text alignment.
+Below is an image of the bounding box proposals and scores for the first frame for the prompt "red cube".
+The highest scoring box is colored blue

 {{< figure src="GDINO_alignment_scores.jpg" title="Bounding box proposals  and alignment scores for prompt \"red cube\" from Grounding DINO" >}}

-I created a new scoring function to reward consistency with the previous frame.
-This scoring function is used instead of the prompt-alignment score for all frames except for the first one.
+In order to improve bounding box outputs in later frames, I added a temporal consistency scoring function to replace the text alignment score for all frames except the first one.
+This new score rewards consistency with the previous frame.
 This function is:

 $$
 x_t = \arg\min_{\mathbf{x}} \left|\mathbf{x}_{t - 1} - \mathbf{x}\right|_1